 Students are admitted to their classrooms at 7:50 a.m.
 Buses are scheduled to arrive at school between 7:40 and 8:00 a.m.
-Students who walk, ride bicycles or are dropped-off are encouraged to arrive at school between 7:40 and 7:50.
-Morning meeting begins at 7:50 and classes begin at 8:00 a.m. and students arriving in their classrooms after 8:00 a.m. are marked tardy.
+Students who walk, ride bicycles or are dropped-off are encouraged to arrive at school between 7:40 and 7:50a.m.
+Morning meeting begins either in the gym or in individual classrooms at 7:50 a.m. and classes begin at 8:00 a.m.
+Students arriving in their classrooms after 8:00 a.m. are marked tardy.

-Section 6 - Breakfast
+Section 6 -Breakfast

 Breakfast is offered daily.
-Serving will begin at 7:15 a.m. and conclude at 7:40 a.m, so that students can get to class on time.
+Serving will begin at 7:15 a.m. and conclude at 7:40 am, so that students can get to class on time.
 A bus will transport students to the elementary from the high school around 7:45 a.m.
+We also offer a Brown Bag Breakfast at the elementary school.